jseidel5/Python-Probabilistic-Regulation-of-Metabolism/README.md

-# Probabilistic-Regulation-of-Metabolism-PROM-
+# Python Implementation of Probabilistic Regulation of Metabolism (PROM)

-Python Implementation of PROM
+based on Chandrasekaran et al 2010